novuhq/novu/docs/docs/overview/quickstart/get-started-with-dotnet.md

 var result = await client.Topic.AddSubscriberAsync(topicKey, subscriberList);
 ```

-## Sending a notification to a Topic
+## Sending a Notification to a Topic

 Thanks to the topics feature, it is possible to trigger a notification to all subscribers assigned to a topic.
 This helps avoid listing all subscriber identifiers in the `to` field of the notification trigger.